Flemish Brabant: Politics

-The Governor is the representative or "commissioner" of the Federal and the Flemish Government in Flemish Brabant.
-He is appointed by the Flemish Government, on the unanimous advice of the Federal Council of Ministers.
-From the creation of Flemish Brabant in 1995 as a result of the division of the Province of Brabant into Flemish and French speaking provinces until his retirement in 2020, the Governor was Lodewijk De Witte.
+The Governor is the representative or "commissioner" of the federal and Flemish governments in Flemish Brabant.
+He is appointed by the Flemish government, on the unanimous advice of the Federal Council of Ministers.
+From the creation of Flemish Brabant in 1995, as a result of the division of the Province of Brabant into Flemish- and French-speaking provinces, until his retirement in 2020, the governor was Lodewijk De Witte.
 He was succeeded by Jan Spooren.

-The Governor is responsible for supervising the local authorities, ensuring that laws and decrees are observed, maintaining public order and security, and coordinating the response to a disaster which has occurred in his province.
-He also presides over the Deputation, however, he doesn't have the right to vote in the Deputation except in those cases where the Deputation exercises a judicial function.
+The governor is responsible for supervising the local authorities, ensuring that laws and decrees are observed, maintaining public order and security, and coordinating the response to a disaster which has occurred in his province.
+He also presides over the Deputation, however, he does not have the right to vote in the Deputation except in those cases where the Deputation exercises a judicial function.

-Flemish Brabant is the only province that has a Deputy Governor as well.
-The Deputy Governor is appointed by the Flemish Government on the unanimous advice of the Federal Council of Ministers and must have a considerable knowledge of both the Dutch and the French language.
+Flemish Brabant is the only province that has a deputy governor as well.
+The deputy governor is appointed by the Flemish Government on the unanimous advice of the Federal Council of Ministers and must have a considerable knowledge of both the Dutch and the French language.
 He is responsible for ensuring that the language legislation is observed in the peripheral municipalities of Flemish Brabant.

 The Provincial Council of Flemish Brabant consists of 72 members (84 members until 2012) elected for a term of office of 6 years.
 The last election was held on Sunday 14 October 2012.
-Seven political parties have seats in the Provincial Council:
+Seven political parties have seats in the provincial council: